KZ2X Packet Node Description

 optvar=/opt/local/var

 Now, we start ax25ipd.
 The configuration file for udp0 sets up routes and configuration options.
+With comments and blank lines stripped:

 socket udp 10093